simpleclub/design_tokens_builder/README.md

 ## Contributing

-With this open source repositories we want to create a tool that helps Flutter to integrate with more tools to streamline and simplify the design handoff experience by utilizing Flutters API.
+With this open source repositories we want to create a tool that helps Flutter to integrate with more tools to streamline and simplify the design handoff experience by utilizing Flutter's API.
 Since this is not only a problem we face we want to share and collaborate on this software as a way to give back to the community.
 Any contributions are more than welcome!